 Can I switch Lifetime ISA providers?

 Lifetime ISAs work in the same way as standard ISAs.
-You can only contribute to one during a tax year up to the £4,000 limit but you can still switch LISA providers if you want to transfer old funds onto a new platform, for example, if you wanted to move cash LISA savings into a stocks and shares LISA.
+This means you can switch LISA providers and transfer your funds onto a new platform.
+For example, you could move your Cash LISA savings into a Stocks and Shares LISA.

 Pros and Cons of the Nutmeg LISA